 Skip to main content

-Trading backtesting is like having a time machine for your trading ideas.
-Instead of guessing if a strategy will work or risking real money to find out, you can test it against years of past market data.
-It shows you, in hard numbers, how your approach would have performed.
-Think of it as a crucial dress rehearsal before you ever step onto the live market stage.
+Trading backtesting is the process of running your trading rules against historical market data to see how a strategy would have performed.
+Instead of guessing if an approach works or risking real money to find out, you can test it against years of past data.
+It shows you, in hard numbers, how your strategy would have done — win rate, drawdown, total return.
+Think of it as a dress rehearsal before you step onto the live market stage.

 Trading Backtesting: Complete Guide to Validate Your Strategy Before Live Trading